 - Honor Students enjoy priority registration privileges when enrolling in classes.

-- Honors Students are eligible to receive $1,000 to study abroad.
+- Honors Students can apply for up to $1,000 to study abroad.

 - By completing a thesis Honors Students engage in the type of advanced research typically reserved for graduate students.